Kodak Ektachrome 320T: A Survivor9 20 Share Tweet

-There was a range of ultra-low iso slidefilms for artificial Tungsten light from Kodak that delivers all kinds of color-nuances and shades.
+There was a range of ultra-low ISO slide films for artificial Tungsten light from Kodak that delivers all kinds of color-nuances and shades.
 These films were quite durable and stable, so they were actually quite suitable for many kinds of weather conditions and photojournalists, that always had to be sure that they can deliver results whenever it's needed.
-One of my favourites in this row must be the Kodak Ektachrome 320ET - a true survivor.
+One of my favorites in this row must be the Kodak Ektachrome 320ET, a true survivor.

-It gets confusing sometimes, when you give films to the lab and when they are returned, there is often only a number and a code on the negatives.
-How often did I ask my friend, the interweb, to help me out to understand which film I had used.
-Note to myself: the 320T uses the coding of EPJ 5042.
+It gets confusing sometimes when you give films to the lab and when they are returned, there is often only a number and a code on the negatives.
+How often did I ask my friend, the interweb, to help me out to understand which film I had used?
+Note to me: the 320T uses the coding of EPJ 5042.
 I recall at least two times when I used it, it happened on different continents and both times were completely different weather and light conditions.
 The first time was in Tampere, Finland.
 I tampered through the city from the seaside to the Olympic stadium.

-What I like is that it creates this very retro feeling with earthy washed out colours.
+What I like is that it creates this very retro feeling with earthy washed out colors.
 But still the grain is very small and it is a joy looking at the sharp pics.
-Compared to The Kodak EB or Agfa CT Precisa, it is lacking the sharp contrast and crazy colours.
+Compared to The Kodak EB or Agfa CT Precisa, it is lacking the sharp contrast and crazy colors.
 But it really delivers a great down to earth feeling, less excitement – more contemplation.

-So you see, you can’t really go wrong with this film, if you like the retro feeling of its colours.
+So you see, you can’t really go wrong with this film if you like the retro feeling of its colors.
 Here you got a beast, that can be used wherever you are.
 May it be winter or summer.
-May you be on a island or on land.
+May you be on an island or on land.
 This film won’t fail you.